finarly/Notes/In_progress/DataBricks_Associate.md

 It provides:
 - Real-time coauthoring in multiple languages, automatic versioning, and builtin data visualisations.

+#### Databricks Widgets

+You can add parameters to your notebooks and dashboards using widgets.
+Widgets are best for
+- Building a notebook or dashboard that is re-executed with different parameters
+- Quickly exploring results of a single query with different parameters

+Types:
+- text: input text
+- dropdown: select provided
+- combobox: text + dropdown
+- multi-select: select one or more values provided

 ### Repo

 Databricks Repos provide source control for projects by integrating with Git.
 Functionalities include: